Kong/docs.konghq.com/app/konnect/service-hub/dev-portal/service-documentation.md

 no_version: true
 ---

-Upload documentation for your Services through the ServiceHub to display it on the Dev Portal.
+Upload documentation for your Services through ServiceHub to display it on the Dev Portal.

 You can upload Service descriptions and version specs.
-At a minimum, we recommend uploading an API spec for your Service.
+At a minimum, we recommend uploading an API spec for each Service version.

 After adding documentation for your Services, [publish](/konnect/service-hub/dev-portal/publish) them to the Dev Portal.